 close

-Just imagine that patients had access to new medicines on day one after authorisation by the European Commission.
+Just imagine that patients had access to a new medicine as soon as it received authorisation by the European Commission.

-That is our aspiration but we have a long way to go.
-Currently the average time to patient access from authorization is 517 days.
-And a system where patients in one European country have to wait ten times longer for a given medicine than in another country or region is simply untenable.
+That is our aspiration, but we have a long way to go.
+Currently, the average time to patient access from authorisation is 531 days.
+And a system where patients in one European country can wait more than 6 times as long as patients in a neighbouring country for the same medicines must be addressed.

 By ensuring the revision of the Pharmaceutical Legislation creates the right ecosystem for the pharmaceutical industry to continue to discover, develop and deliver new medicines in Europe.
 That is always the first step to access.